mtrebi/memory-allocators/README.md

 ## Acknowledgments

-Thanks to [Vanessa](https://github.com/vipyne) and [Krish](https://github.com/sigmasleep) for helping me in the various stages of this project.
+Thanks to [Vanessa](https://github.com/vipyne) and [Krish](https://github.com/sigmasleep) for helping me in the different stages of this project.